Game Boy Advance Architecture

 • 32-bit data bus and ALU: Meaning it can move and operate 32-bit values without consuming extra cycles.

 • No Memory Management Unit (MMU): Ever since the ARM1, ARM provided an MMU solution.
 First as the ‘MEMC’ co-processor, and then integrated with the ARM610.
-Now, the ARM7TDMI seems to be the only one in its series to provide none, potentially due to the lack of interest (early mobile devices didn’t require sophisticated virtual memory).
+Now, the ARM7TDMI seems to be the only one in its series to provide none, potentially due to the lack of interest (as early mobile devices didn’t require sophisticated virtual memory).

 Finally, all of this can operate with a 3 Volt power supply [15].
 This is an evident step towards mobile computing, as earlier cores required a 5 V supply.